true

 Organizers typically calculate players' net profits using a formula

-Fantasy sports organizers must figure out players' net profits in order to determine who gets 1099 forms.
+Fantasy sports organizers have to figure out players' net profits in order to determine who gets 1099 forms.
 They use a formula to determine when a player hits the $600 level: Prizes won minus entry fees plus bonuses = net profit.

 Another way to calculate this is: